wayne-david/iot-hub-device-update/tools/AduCmdlets/README.md

 This directory contains sample PowerShell and BASH scripts for creating import manifest and importing update to Device Update for IoT Hub.

-## Recommended approach: Azure CLI

-All of the capabilities provided by the scripts in this directory can also be easily utilized via the **Azure Command Line Interface (CLI)**.
-We recommend the Azure CLI as the most robust and straightforward mechanism to perform import actions from the command line, as described here: [Prepare an update to import into Device Update for IoT Hub](https://learn.microsoft.com/en-us/azure/iot-hub-device-update/create-update).
-We may deprecate the PowerShell scripts at a future time, so avoid taking dependencies on them.

 ## Creating import manifest

 ### Simple example